lucasrla/obsidian-css-tweaks/README.md

 ## More resources

-If you are looking for more CSS snippets, check out this [forum thread](https://forum.obsidian.md/t/meta-post-common-css-hacks) and also [@kmaasrud/awesome-obsidian](https://github.com/kmaasrud/awesome-obsidian).
+If you're looking for more CSS snippets, check out this [Obsidian forum thread](https://forum.obsidian.md/t/meta-post-common-css-hacks) and also [@kmaasrud/awesome-obsidian](https://github.com/kmaasrud/awesome-obsidian).
 Thanks, Obsidian community!